 - Read the entire credit report carefully

-- Examine the report thoroughly, and if you find any errors in personal data, address, outstanding balance, or other areas, contact your creditor first or file a dispute with the credit bureau as soon as possible
+- Examine the report thoroughly for errors in personal data, address, outstanding balance, or other areas.
+If you find any errors, contact your creditor first or file a dispute with the credit bureau as soon as possible

 The next step is to check if there have been any minor changes made to your identification details.
 If you have discovered a change in your identification details, you can be certain that it is the result of the theft.
 For example- The report indicates that you have applied for a loan, but you have not.
 This means that someone else might have accessed your account, used your information and applied for a loan in your name!

-- Look for inquiries that you initiated or did not initiate
+- Check for inquiries you initiated or those that you did not initiate.

-- Check any loan account that you have not opened
+- Verify if there are any loan accounts that you have not opened.

-- Any changes to identification information, such as address or personal information
+- Check for any changes to your identification information, including personal information and address.